30 Emerging Travel Destinations for 2020

-To help inspire you, we proudly announce this year's Emerging Destination Awards - 30 truly incredible but underappreciated travel destinations that deserve your tourism dollars in 2020.
+To help inspire you, we proudly announce this year’s Emerging Destination Awards – 30 truly incredible but underappreciated travel destinations that deserve your tourism dollars.

 How did we pick the winners?

-Each year we ask governments and tourism boards to create nominations for the best trending travel destinations in their region, then we submit the nominees for a vote by our panels of judges, some of the best-traveled bloggers on the planet, and ask them which destinations appeal to them (read about our process here).
+Each year we ask governments and tourism boards to create nominations for the best trending travel destinations in their region, then we submit the nominees for a vote by our panels of judges, some of the best-traveled bloggers on the planet (read about our process here).

-More than just another random listicle of places to travel in 2020, the Emerging Destination Awards aim to bring together local stakeholders, content creators, and travelers to help encourage travelers to spread out and appreciate every corner of this stunning planet.
+More than just another random listicle of where to travel, the Emerging Destination Awards aim to bring together local stakeholders, content creators, and travelers to help encourage travelers to spread out and appreciate every corner of this stunning planet.

 Ok, ready for a serious case of wanderlust?

-Below are the winners of the 2020 Emerging Destination Awards.
-30 top travel destinations that represent a positive future for tourism in the coming decade.
+Below are the winners of the the Emerging Destination Awards: 30 top travel destinations that represent a positive future for tourism in the coming decade.

 Judges’ Choice Award – #1 Destination in Europe

-Possibly the world's greatest hidden travel gem, Georgia packs a shocking amount to do inside a compact country.
-The stunning Caucasus mountains give the Alps a run for their money, Tbilisi's bohemian Old Town makes Prague's seem positively pedestrian, and Georgia's wine scene is currently enjoying a moment of global recognition (about time too, as wine was invented here).
-Plus, Georgia is an extraordinarily affordable destination - where else can you enjoy a European-style vacation on a South East Asian vacation budget?
+Possibly the world’s greatest hidden travel gem, Georgia packs princ many things to do inside a compact country.
+The stunning Caucasus mountains give the Alps a run for their money, Tbilisi’s bohemian Old Town makes Prague’s seem positively pedestrian, and Georgia’s wine scene is currently enjoying a moment of global recognition (about time too, as wine was invented here).
+Plus, Georgia is an extraordinarily affordable travel destination – where else can you enjoy a European-style vacation on a South East Asian vacation budget?